suguruTakahashi-1234/framework-independent-architecture/README.md

 <img src="./assets/drawio/architecture_circle.drawio.svg"/>
 </div>

-The "Framework" in the Framework-Independent Architecture (FIA) refers to the "Framework Layer" in the figure, which corresponds to the outermost layer of the Clean Architecture.
+The "Framework" in the Framework-Independent Architecture (FIA) refers to the "Framework Layer" in the figure and corresponds to the outermost layer of the Clean Architecture.
 This layer is also called the Data Access Layer or Infrastructure Layer and depends on details such as external frameworks, databases, network communications, etc. In FIA, this layer is positioned as a non-clean area.
-FIA classifies this layer as non-clean, maintaining a clean development application layer while only the production layer depends on the non-clean area.
+FIA positions this layer as a non-clean area and adopts a structure where the development application layer is kept clean, while only the production application layer depends on the non-clean area.
 This approach aims to reduce application build time during development.

 ## Swift Package Manager enables FIA

-The Swift Package Manager easily facilitates multi-module and multi-project configurations, as seen in [isowords](https://github.com/pointfreeco/isowords).
-The Swift Package Manager is a great way to split up your modules.
+With the advent of Swift Package Manager, applications can now be easily adapted to multi-module and multi-project configurations, as seen in [isowords](https://github.com/pointfreeco/isowords).

 While module partitioning in the Swift Package Manager is usually done on a feature-by-feature basis, FIA uses the Clean Architecture design principles to partition modules by layer.